 Emotional Support Animal (ESA), sometimes called a therapy animal or companion animal, is an animal that is necessary to afford the student with a disability an equal opportunity to use and enjoy UAH-owned housing and provides therapeutic benefit to an individual with a mental or psychiatric disability upon the recommendation of the student’s physician, psychiatrist, social worker, or other licensed mental health professional.
 An ESA provides emotional support that alleviates one or more identified symptoms of the owner’s disability.
 An ESA is limited to the student’s specific residence assignment and designated outdoor areas on campus and is not permitted in academic buildings and other campus facilities.
 An ESA must be housebroken and under the control of their handler at all times.

 Pet is an animal kept for ordinary use and companionship.
 A pet is not considered a service animal or emotional support animal; therefore, it is not covered by this policy.
-Students are not allowed to have pets on University property.
+Students are not allowed to have pets in University buildings.

 Service Animal is defined by the Americans with Disabilities Act (ADA) as a dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this policy.
 Work or tasks performed by the service animal must be directly related to the handler’s disability.
 Examples include, but are not limited to: